liblava/liblava/README.md

 ##### Welcome on **Planet Vulkan**.
 That's a lot to render a colored window.

-Phew,... take a closer look at the `build_cmd_bufs` function:
+Phew!
+Take a closer look at the `build_cmd_bufs` function:

-1. We create a command pool and command buffers for each frame of the render target.
+1. We create a command pool and command buffers for each frame of the render target
-2. We set each command buffer to clear the frame image with some random color.
+2. We set each command buffer to clear the frame image with some random color

 Watch out the *VK_COMMAND_BUFFER_USAGE_SIMULTANEOUS_USE_BIT* flag that specifies the reusage of command buffers.

-The `clean_cmd_bufs` function frees all buffers and destroys the command pool.
+`clean_cmd_bufs` frees all buffers and destroys the command pool.
 In case of swap chain restoration we simply recreate command buffers with a new random color.
 This happens for example on window resize.

 After all, this is a very static example.
 Vulkan supports a more *dynamic* and common usage by resetting a command pool before recording new commands.